-Instead, before you invest in a stock, it’s essential that you thoroughly analyze it in order to determine its value investment potential.
+Instead, before investing in a stock, they thoroughly analyze it in order to determine its value investment potential.

 As an investor living in the digital age, you have a lot of advantages that investors who came before you did not.

 One of those advantages is access to software-based tools that are designed to help you determine the investment potential of a company.

 On the Rule #1 website, we offer a number of free investment calculators to help you learn to crunch important investment numbers along your way.